cpbirch/balls/README.md

 	The server keeps things in memory and uses it to send requests to CI server.
 	So, if you need to restart radiator server again, the credential files will need to exist at time of startup.

-	Note: Only tested with Go CI Server.
+	Note: Only tested with Go CI Server and Jenkins

 ### Sounds